 What Effects Do Those Ingredients Have On the Body?

-We started with the important one: energy drinks give you an hour or two of extra energy because of their caffeine content.
+We started with the important one: energy drinks give you about an hour of extra energy because of their caffeine content.
 They may also taste good and fill you up for a little while.

 Unfortunately, energy drinks may also cause harmful effects.
 Once again, we’ll look at them by ingredient.